Research Presentation Session: Breast

 Intertumoral heterogeneity in primary breast tumours and synchronous axillary lymph node metastases: comparing immunohistochemical expression for concurrent core needle biopsy consideration

-Muhammed Şamil Aydın, Kayseri / Turkey
+Muhammed Şamil Aydın, Aksaray / Turkey

-Purpose: Breast cancer is a heterogeneous disease.
+Author Block: M. Ş. Aydın, S. Doğan, H. Akgün; Kayseri/TR Purpose: Breast cancer is a heterogeneous disease.
 Receptor expression can change throughout the progression of the disease.
 Clinically significant discordance has been detected between the primary breast tumour (PT) and metastases other than metastatic synchronous axillary lymph nodes (ALN).
 Therefore, routine biopsy is recommended from metastatic lesion.
 We aimed to evaluate the discordance between PT and ALN and address the need to concurrently biopsy ALN.
 Methods or Background: We prospectively performed core needle biopsies on 95 patients from September 2018 to September 2023 and performed immunohistochemistry (IHC) staining for oestrogen receptor (ER), progesterone receptor (PR), human epidermal growth factor receptor-2 (HER2), and Ki67 in both PTs and ALNs.
-Cutoff values were >1% for ER/PR and %15 for ki67.
-HER2 status was determined following ASCO/CAP guidelines.
+Cutoff values were >1% for ER/PR and %15 for ki

+1. HER2 status was determined following ASCO/CAP guidelines.
 We categorized PTs and ALNs into intrinsic subtypes based on the St Gallen classification.
 We assessed the consistency using the Cohen's Kappa test.

-Results or Findings: Discordance rates between PT and ALN were %6 for ER, %15 for PR, %7 for HER2 and %8 for Ki67.
-Very good agreement was observed for ER and HER2 (k-values 0.845, 0.812 respectively) and good agreement was observed for PR and Ki67 (k-value 0.666, 0.619).
+3. Very good agreement was observed for ER and HER2 (k-values 0.845, 0.812 respectively) and good agreement was observed for PR and Ki67 (k-value 0.666, 0.619).
 Discordance rates for intrinsic subtypes was found to be %21, and good agreement (k-value 0.724) was observed.
 There were 10 patients in whom PT was hormone receptor and/or HER2 negative but were positive for these markers in ALN.

-Conclusion: There was good statistical consistency between PT and ALN receptor expression.
+4. Conclusion: There was good statistical consistency between PT and ALN receptor expression.
 But there were clinically significant discordances that may affect the treatment selection in some patients.
 Given the lack of complete concordance between PT and ALN, concurrent ALN core needle biopsy may still be considered.
 Larger studies will be necessary to further define the need of concurrent biopsy.
+Limitations: The study included a small sample size.
+Funding for this study: No funding was provided for this study.
+Has your study been approved by an ethics committee?
+Yes Ethics committee - additional information: This study was approved by the Ethics Committee of Erciyes University Faculty of Medicine under reference number 2018/

 This session will not be streamed, nor will it be available on-demand!